jonluca/Anubis/README.md

-      -i --additional-info              show additional information about the host from Shodan (requires API key) -s --ssl                          run an ssl scan and output cipher + chain info -p --ip                           outputs the resolved IPs for each subdomain, and a full list of unique ips -b --brute-force                  attempts to use a common word list to find subdomains (usually not very succesful) -d --no-anubis-db                 don't send results to anubisdb -w --overwrite-nmap-scan          overwrite default nmap scan (default -nPn -sV -sC) -v --verbose                      print debug info and full request output
+      -i --additional-info              show additional information about the host from Shodan (requires API key) -s --ssl                          run an ssl scan and output cipher + chain info -p --ip                           outputs the resolved IPs for each subdomain, and a full list of unique ips -d --no-anubis-db                 don't send results to anubisdb -w --overwrite-nmap-scan          overwrite default nmap scan (default -nPn -sV -sC) -v --verbose                      print debug info and full request output